Updated

 In this article, you’ll find answers to the most important questions about our German courses for children in Frankfurt.
 This way, you get a clear idea of how we support kids step by step in learning German – playful, individual, and pressure-free.

 Reading tip: Your child speaks little or no German, and you wonder how they can still make friends?
-In our blog post Learn German for Kids: The 6 Most Important Questions Parents Ask we answer exactly this and more.
+In our blog post Learn German for Kids in Frankfurt: How Does My Child Learn to Speak German?
+Parents’ Questions (Part 1) we answer exactly this and more.

 From what age can my child attend a German course at your language institute in Frankfurt?